aydenvis/Ortho-Minidox-Choch-Switches/README.txt

-The ChocDox folder is the qmk keyboard, whereas the 3DotDash one is the kicad pcb files
+The ChocDox folder is the qmk keyboard, whereas the 3DotDash one is the kicad pcb files.
+The pcb files use the wrong footprint and thus are only solderable from the one side and need to be fought to be fully completed.
+The soldermask coveres the pads, so no solderable surface is visible.